Canon 1D X vs SL1

 |6.||Canon T5i||Y||stereo / mono||Y||-||mini||2.0||-||-||-|

 |12.||Canon T3i||Y||mono / mono||Y||-||mini||2.0||-||-||-|

 Studio photographers will appreciate that the Canon 1D X (unlike the SL1) features a PC Sync socket, so that professional strobe lights can be controlled by the camera.

-Both the 1DX and the SL1 have been discontinued, but can regularly be found used on eBay.
+Both the 1DX and the SL1 have been discontinued, but can regularly be found used on ebay.
 The 1DX was replaced by the Canon 1DX Mark II, while the SL1 was followed by the Canon SL2.
-Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found, respectively, in the Canon 1D X Manual (free pdf) or the online Canon SL1 Manual.
+Further information on the features and operation of the 1DX and SL1 can be found, respectively, in the Canon 1D X Manual (free pdf) or the online Canon SL1 Manual.

 So how do things add up?
 Is there a clear favorite between the Canon 1D X and the Canon SL1?
 Which camera is better?
 The listing below highlights the relative strengths of the two models.

 Arguments in favor of the Canon EOS-1D X:

 - Better image quality: Scores substantially higher (19 points) in the DXO overall assessment.

 - Richer colors: Generates images with noticeably better colors (2 bits more color depth).